bjoern-hempel/friends-of-bash/README.md

 ## 3.)
 Usage

 TODO: Describe the general usage of this library here.
-A basic usage application you will find here: https://github.com/bjoern-hempel/hello-world
+A basic usage application using this libraries you will find here: https://github.com/bjoern-hempel/hello-world

 ## 4.)
 Libraries